oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for each varaible in the ingress\_rule data block.
+3. Replace the following for each variable in the ingress\_rule data block.

 ```
 stateless    = false